-During October 2021, QZM contracted Hardline Exploration Corp. ("HEC") of Smithers, BC, to conduct a geochemical soil-sampling program on the Company's 100%-owned Maestro Property.
-The 614-sample geochemical soil survey (100m x 100m grid) was implemented based on the extensive review and compilation of historical data and covered all three mineralized zones within the Maestro Property.
+During October 2021, the Company contracted Hardline Exploration Corp. ("HEC") of Smithers, BC, to conduct a geochemical soil-sampling program on the Company's 100%-owned Maestro Property.
+The 614-sample geochemical soil survey ($100m \times 100m$ grid) was implemented based on the extensive review and compilation of historical data and covered all three mineralized zones within the Maestro Property.

-Mineralized Target Zones and Area Covered by Grid Soil Sampling (dashed outline).
+Area Covered by Grid Soil Sampling (dashed outline).